rvagg/iamap/README.md

 ## Immutability

 IAMap instances cannot be mutated, once instantiated, you cannot (or should not) modify its properties.
 Therefore, mutation requires the creation of new instances.
-Every `map.set()` and `map.delete()` operation will result in a new IAMap instance, which will have a new, unique identifier.
+Every `map.set()` and `map.delete()` operation will result in a new IAMap root node, which will have a new, unique identifier.
 New instances created by mutations essentially perform a copy-on-write (CoW), so only the modified node and its parents are impacted, all reference to unmodified nodes remain intact as links.

 Mutation on a large data set may involve the creation of many new internal nodes, as references between nodes form part of the "content" and therefore require new identifiers.
 This is handled transparently but users should be aware that many intermediate nodes are created in a backing store during mutation operations.